Mission & Objectives

 In this context, the aim of the political cooperation is to supply the countries and their institutions with a flexible, pragmatic platform for regional cooperation, while focusing on their preparation to a future accession to the European Union (EU).
 In doing so, special attention is given to capacity building of the non-EU CEI Member States which, thanks to its ideal location, is pursued through know-how transfer and exchange of experience among those countries which are members of the EU and those which are not.
 The CEI is actively engaged in supporting projects in various areas of cooperation, also through the mobilisation of financial resources providing greater possibilities for studying, financing and executing national and international projects.

-The CEI's added value lies in the specific combination of operational structures and funds and instruments.
+The CEI's added value lies in the specific combination of operational structure and funds and instruments.

 The Organisation’s priorities within the established areas of cooperation are clearly defined in the triennial Plan of Action.